WooCommerce Tutorial: How to Set Up eCommerce on WordPress

 - Scalable with your needs.
 Small or large, few or many, WooCommerce can ride the wave with you.

-- Ensures security.
-WooCommerce protects your data from falling into the hands of any third party platform.
-It also secures the transaction between the consumer and you.
+- Ensure security.
+WooCommerce protects your data from falling into the hands of any third-party platform.
+It also secures the transactions between consumers and you.

 - Audited by Sucuri.
 This ensures that WooCommerce sticks to the coding standards and best practices of WordPress.